agoda-com/Agoda.IoC/README.md

         }
 ```

 You need to pass in an array of all the assemblies you want to scan in your project for registration.
-As well as a boolean indicating if you applcaiiton is running in Mocked mode or not.
+As well as a boolean indicating if you applcation is running in Mocked mode or not.

 ## Usage in your project

-The basic usage of this project allow you to use 3 core attributes on your classes (RegisterTransient, RegisterPerRequest, RegisterSingleton) like the following code
+The basic usage of this project allow you to use 3 core attributes on your classes (RegisterTransient, RegisterPerRequest, RegisterSingleton) like the following code:

 ```csharp